 When a child's progress is monitored by subjective "teacher observations" and "teacher-made tests," parents do not have objective data about their child's progress toward the goals in the IEP.

-You are being asked to rely on subjective beliefs and/or opinions.
+In these situations, you are being asked to rely on a teacher's subjective beliefs and/or opinions.
 You should be concerned about this practice.